 2. Using the name of God to cause harm to others is also a terrible thing to do.
 This is sometimes called satanic, in Christian thought.
 It is when someone uses the name or concept of God, Source or Creation to hurt others.

 Someone might say “God made me do it”, after doing something evil.
 This is just one small example of taking the name of God in vain.
 God never commands anyone to harm another, although it is okay to harm another in self-defense only.

-2. At a practical level, swearing an oath to God was one of the few ways that society had and has to assure itself that a person is telling the truth.
+3. At a practical level, swearing an oath to God was one of the few ways that society had and still has to assure itself that a person is telling the truth.
 It is fine to tell a judge, a jury or just a friend that “I am telling you the truth”.
 However, invoking the name of God or the Creation is a further stamp of approval, or proof, that you mean what you say.
 This is why the punishment for taking the name of the Lord in vain was death.

 For example, swearing an oath to God is required in America when someone is a witness in a court case.
 It is also required of all elected leaders in America at the federal and state levels.
-They are required to place their right hand on a bible and pledge their allegiance to the United States and the Republic for which it stands.
+They are required to place their right hand on a Bible and pledge their allegiance to the United States and the Republic for which it stands.
 They must also swear to uphold, defend and protect the Constitution of The United States.

-FOURTH COMMANDMENT.
-You shall celebrate the Sabbath or Seventh Day of rest each week, and keep it holy.
 The meanings of this Commandment, I believe, are many:

 2. Spend a day or time each week praising God, not just laying around, reading the newspaper, or watching random television, for example.

 This is about setting aside a day each week, at the very least, to focus on God rather than on secular matters that so easily fill up one’s time.